 As much as you may be looking forward to working in your new role as a mental health champion, you still need to make sure you’re taking care of yourself.
 One way to do that is to make sure what your boundaries are as an individual and for your role, defining what you will and won’t do.
-Be clear with your co-workers what your role is and isn’t.
+Be clear with your co-workers about what your role is and isn’t.

 For example, you’re a mental health champion, but not a trained counsellor, so be clear about that distinction.
 However, you can offer peer support if that’s something you’re comfortable doing.
-Be clear about how much time you can offer the role, and be clear about what skills you have or don’t have to support your role.
+Be clear about how much time you can offer the role and be clear about what skills you have or don’t have to support your role.

 Explain what confidentiality is in your role as a mental health champion because you have to take into account safeguarding concerns.
 You’ll want to explain that in some circumstances, you’ll have to disclose something if you are concerned about their safety or the safety of others.
-You’ll also have to breach confidentiality if a serious crime has been committed, and that in these circumstances you’ll have to go through the appropriate channels to handle such concerns.
+You’ll also have to breach confidentiality if a serious crime has been committed, and in these circumstances, you’ll have to go through the appropriate channels to handle such concerns.

 Don’t make promises as you might not be able to keep them, such as the issues around confidentially I just stated above.